collective-soundworks/soundworks-max/README.md

-# `@soundworks/max`
+# soundworks | max

-> Utility to monitor and control soundworks' shared states within Max
+Utility to monitor and control soundworks' shared states within [Max](https://cycling74.com/products/max-features).

-This repository is about a [Max](https://cycling74.com/products/max-features) package tested on Mac.
-Windows version should work but is untested.
+_Note that this repository has been tested on Mac only, Windows version should work but is untested._

 ## Table of Contents